dividat/playos/Readme.md

 The default user-mode network stack is used to create a virtual Ethernet connection with bridged Internet access for the guest.
 If you find that the guest has a dysfunctional Internet connection, check your host's firewall settings.
 If using ConnMan, restart ConnMan service and try again.

+## Testing

+Subcomponent tests using the [NixOS test framework](https://nixos.org/manual/nixos/stable/index.html#sec-nixos-tests) may be added to `test/integration`.

+Run tests with

+    testing/run

+or individual tests with

+    nix-build testing/integration/EXAMPLE.nix

+Tests added to `test/integration` are executed via a GitHub Action when pushing or creating pull requests.

 ## Deployment

 Update bundles are hosted on Amazon S3.
 The script `bin/deploy-playos-update` will handle signing and uploading of bundle.